arianasabathier1-source/starlink-vs-amazonleo/README.md

 # Starlink vs. Amazon Leo: A Competitive Analysis

-A data-driven competitive analysis of SpaceX's Starlink and Amazon's Leo (formerly Project Kuiper) satellite internet constellations — built as a full pipeline from raw research → SQL database → Python analysis → Tableau dashboard.
+A data-driven competitive analysis of SpaceX's Starlink and Amazon's Leo (used-to-be Project Kuiper) satellite internet constellations.

 **Data current as of: July 20, 2026**

 ## Why this project

-Two of the world's most resourced companies are racing to build competing LEO satellite internet networks.
-Starlink has a 7-year head start and 10M+ subscribers.
-Amazon Leo has Amazon's balance sheet, retail distribution, and a regulatory deadline it's already going to miss.
-This project treats the matchup the way a strategy/BD team would: what are the actual numbers, and what would each company be thinking about the other right now?
+I grew up hearing about fiber optics and networking from my dad, and space + satellites from my mom's side, so when Starlink and Amazon Leo both started making headlines this year, I couldn't help but dig in.
+Two of the most resourced companies on the planet are racing to build competing satellite internet networks, and the numbers alone are wild: Starlink has a 7-year head start and over 10 million subscribers, while Amazon Leo is leaning on Amazon's balance sheet, retail reach, and a regulatory deadline it's already about to miss.
+I wanted to actually run the numbers myself instead of just reading takes on it --- figure out what's true + exciting, and what each company is probably thinking about the other one right now (from a superficial standpoint).

 ## Dashboard